 - black pepper course, freshly ground, to taste

 - 9 oz unsalted butter

-- Take the steak out of the fridge 30 minutes prior to cooking.
+- Take the steak out of the fridge 30 minutes prior to grilling.

-- Season the steak with kosher salt and coats black pepper.
+- Season the steak with salt and pepper on both sides.

-- Place the steak on the hot part of the griddle, keeping the fillet to the cooler or outer edge.
+- Place the steak on the indirect side of the grill.

 - Allow the butter to come up to room temperature, or warm for a few seconds in the microwave without melting.

 - Mix all of the ingredients in a bowl, using the back of a fork to help combine ingredients.

 - Once butter is mixed thoroughly, lay it in a line roughly 8 inches long on some cling wrap.
 Then roll it up and grab both ends of the cling wrap and keep winding until you have a solid log.

 - Place it in the fridge to harden.
 Slice when reade to serve.